Resourcefulness of non-classical continuous-variable quantum gates: Phase-space Representations

-Despite the interest of this result, the class of operations that can be described by such a $\mathcal{E}_{L}$ is rather limited by the fact that it is a linear optical operation; on the other hand, when we aim at studying quantum advantage in CV systems, it is crucial to include a wider range of operations that can induce squeezing and non-Gaussianity.\\
+Despite the interest of this result, the class of operations that can be described by such an $\mathcal{E}_{L}$ is rather limited by the fact that it is a linear-optical operation; in contrast, when we aim at studying quantum advantage in CV systems, it is crucial to include a wider range of operations that can induce squeezing and non-Gaussianity.\\

-In this work, we will also make an assumption on $\mathcal{E}$, namely that the total channel is decomposed in many operations: $\mathcal{E} = \mathcal{E}_1 \circ \mathcal{E}_2 \circ \dots \circ \mathcal{E}_k$.
-In the context of quantum computing, we typically understand this as a decomposition in quantum gates, i.e. other CPTP quantum channels involving at most $n\ll M$ modes each.
+In this work, we will also make an assumption on $\mathcal{E}$, namely that the total channel is decomposed into many operations: $\mathcal{E} = \mathcal{E}_1 \circ \mathcal{E}_2 \circ \dots \circ \mathcal{E}_k$.
+In the context of quantum computing, we typically understand this as a decomposition into quantum gates, i.e. other CPTP quantum channels involving at most $n\ll M$ modes each.
 In Section \ref{sec:Gates} we restrict to the common cases of single- and two-mode operations, but the results of Section \ref{sec:algorithm} can be applied more generally.
 To study this sequence of operations, we rely on the composition rule

 The fact that an operation only acts on $n$ modes is reflected by the fact that these functions involve at most $n$ components of $\bm{\alpha}, \bm{\beta},$ and $\bm{\gamma}$ each, and behave like delta distributions on the remaining $M-n$ modes.
+Notice that $s''$ drops out from the left-hand side of the previous equation, according to the cancellation of the terms $e^{ \pm s'' \vert \gamma \vert^2 /2}$ in the $(\pm s'')$-ordered displacement operators appearing in Eq. \eqref{eq:transferFunction}.